Educators Rising

-The Educators Rising (formerly Future Educators Association or FEA), a division of Phi Delta Kappa International (PDK), is a professional organization that supports students who are interested in education-related careers.
+The Educators Rising (formerly Future Educators Association or FEA), a division of PDK International, is a professional organization that supports students who are interested in education-related careers.
 Through affiliation with local chapters that are registered with the international office, prospective educators have access to scholarship opportunities, as well as age appropriate materials and activities, including a national conference, that help them gain a realistic understanding of the role of the teacher.
 As the only national pre-collegiate program for prospective teachers, Educators Rising helps students develop the strong leadership traits that are found in high-quality educators.

 The Educators Rising international headquarters are located in Arlington, Virginia.